What can I do to Prepare?

 - Board mixes usually don't sound too good.
 When setting up the PA system, engineers equalize it to sound good in that particular room.
 They are using skills to match the band's sound to, and compensate for, the inherent flaws in the microphones, speakers, and how reverberant the room is.
 This equalized sound will sound good through the PA, but will sound dramatically different through good studio monitors, and vastly different on your hi-fi.

-- The mix that goes to tape is the same mix that feeds the PA speakers which usually is strong on vocals and weak on instruments that are already loud (such as drums, bass, guit).
+- If the mix that goes to tape is the same mix that feeds the PA speakers it's usually is strong on vocals and weak on instruments that are already loud (such as drums, bass, guit).
 It'll sound fine in the room because you can hear the drums and the bass/guitar amps acoustically, but the PA mix doesn't contain much of these sounds, and once this is recorded, it can't be undone as with multitrack.

 - PA microphones can be inferior - tools specific to a particular job.
 What the sound guy chooses will be good for the job he has, PA companies rightly prefer robust, economical workhorse mics.